All Episodes

 Instead, everyone now has the new Clinton Gore toilet tanks, which Al Gore imposed on the nation in the interests of saving the planet.

-So we're told you can't and for a while they were illegally smuggling in man-sized toilet tanks from Canada.
+So we're told you can't, and for a while they were illegally smuggling in man-sized toilet tanks from Canada.

-There's a whole thing, it's like bootlegging in the twenties.
+It's like bootlegging in the 20s.

-Cross the border, man-sized Canadian toilet tanks smuggled across the border, because you've got to have the new weenie-sized Clinton Gore toilet tank, because it saves the planet.
+Because you've got to have the new weenie-sized Clinton Gore toilet tank because it saves the planet.

 These are public policy matters.